JanKaram2020/vitest-tutorial/README.md

 ## What you need to get started?

 1. a testing framework like Vitest or Jest (personally I prefer vitest).
 2. a project to test.
-I provided a repo to get started with at [here](https://github.com/JanKaram2020/vitest-tutorial) but you can start with any project
+I provided a repo to get started with at [here](https://github.com/JanKaram2020/vitest-tutorial) ( start with main and compare your branch at every step with "steps" branch) but you can start with any project

 ## Why Vitest not Jest ?
 1. It's significantly faster than Jest.